One Oak Capital Management, LLC Named to PSN Top Guns List of Best Performing Strategies for Q3 2025

 "Q3 2025 delivered strong broad-based market gains, creating opportunities for skilled active managers," says PSN Product Manager Nick Williams.
 "PSN Top Guns managers excelled by capitalizing on the market's broadening rally and navigating the Fed's policy pivot effectively.
 Their ability to position strategically across asset classes while maintaining discipline during this positive environment demonstrates the distinct value of active management in SMAs.
 As markets responded favorably to accommodative monetary policy and resilient fundamentals, these managers proved their worth by not just participating in the rally, but by strategically positioning to capture opportunities across the expanding opportunity set."

-Enhanced Municipal Portfolio received a PSN Top Gun award for achieving a Top 10 return for the three-year and five-year ending September 30, 2025, in the PSN Municipal Universe.

-The One Oak Enhanced Municipal Portfolio is a laddered, actively managed strategy that capitalizes on the idiosyncratic nature of the municipal market.
-The approach consists of a diversified portfolio of high credit quality bonds designed to be appropriate for investors seeking total return and tax-advantaged income.
+The One Oak Enhanced Taxable Municipal Portfolio seeks to capitalize on the idiosyncratic nature of the municipal market supplemented with exposure to corporate bonds.
+The portfolio consists of diverse, high credit quality bonds that seek a combination of attractive taxable income and total return.

 About: One Oak Capital Management, LLC